theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 ## different values written at different times
 data outlive code: when deploying new code, the old version is replaced within minutes.
 For data, a five year old data will be there with new data.

+rewrite data into new schema is certainly possible, but it is an expensive thing to do on large dataset.
+Most DB allow simple schema change.
 When schema change, an old row is read, the database fills in nulls for any columns that are missing from the encoded data.

+Schema evolution thus allow the entire database to appear as if it is encoded in a single schema.

 ## Dataflow Through Service: REST and RPC
 client and server: the server expose API over the network, and the client can connect to the servers to make request to that API.